msnliu/Client-Server-Application/README.md

 Op '1' = Account Creation, e.g. 1|John --> Creates an account with username John, and an ID will be supplemented.
 (Avoid same user name)

-Op '2' = List User, e.g., 2|J.hn --> returns list of user whose name is J*hn.
-Or 2 --> returns list of all users
+Op '2' = List User, e.g., 2|J.hn --> list of user whose name is J*hn.
+Or 2 --> list of all users

-Op '3'  = Send Message to a particular user, e.g., 3|accountID|Amount --> returns updated balance
+Op '3'  = Send Message to a particular user, e.g., 3|accountID|hello --> send hello to someone whose id is accountID

-Op '4' = View Balance, e.g. 4|accountID --> returns balance
+Op '4' = View undelivered message for a particular account, e.g. 4|accountID --> returns balance

-Op '5' = View Balance, e.g. 4|accountID --> returns balance
+Op '5' = delete an account, e.g. 4|accountID --> returns balance

 ### Test